douglasscriptore/douglasscriptore/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on RPC
+- 🔭 I’m currently working on RPC - Paraná Communication Network
 - 🌱 I’m currently learning React, Node and NextJS with TypeScript